built1n/netcosm/README.md

 ## Known Bugs

 * Telnet server implementation is not fully conforming

 * Initial account login time is bogus

+* Every subsequent connection allocates slightly more memory than the last

 ## Versioning Scheme